infrable-io/infrable-io/site/content/blog/monitoring-kubernetes-costs-with-kubecost.md

 Do you know how much your Kubernetes workloads cost?
 If you answered "No", do not be dismayed.
 Based on a [2021 CNCF survey](https://www.cncf.io/wp-content/uploads/2021/06/FINOPS_Kubernetes_Report.pdf), 44% of respondents rely on monthly estimates, while 24% do not monitor Kubernetes spending at all.
 This, combined with the fact that 68% of respondents reported their Kubernetes-related costs had grown in the past year, has exposed a need for better cost monitoring of applications running on Kubernetes.

-Though solutions exist for calculating costs in aggregate (AWS Cost Explorer, GCP Cost Tools, etc), most companies want finer-grained visibility into the cost distribution of Kubernetes workloads.
+Though solutions exist for calculating costs in aggregate (AWS Cost Explorer, GCP Cost Tools, etc.), most companies want fine-grained visibility into the cost distribution of Kubernetes workloads.
 The open source cost monitoring tool, [Kubecost](https://www.kubecost.com), provides a solution and has seen a steady rise in popularity (13% of respondents currently use Kubecost) due to its ability to accurately report costs at the Kubernetes resource level.

 ## Kubecost